TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 Fuel taxes that you pay for gasoline, diesel or other types of motor fuels are already reflected in the cost of the fuel, so you can't deduct these taxes as a separate item.
 Note that you may be entitled to a credit or refund for federal excise tax you paid on fuels used, for example, in a farming operation where your vehicles are used off-road.

 Go out on the town with your clients, pick up the bill and get a tax deduction.
 What could be easier?
 Just make sure that the outing is business-related.
 In other words, any payments you deduct for travel, meals and entertainment must be ordinary and necessary in your trade or business.
 In general, for tax years prior to 2018, entertainment expenses must be directly related to, or associated with, the conduct of your trade or business.
-Beginning with tax years after 2017, generally, entertainment expenses are no longer deductible.
+Beginning in 2018, generally, entertainment expenses are no longer deductible.

 Travel expenses include those for ordinary and necessary travel away from home for your business.
 You must meet two conditions to take the travel expense deduction: